TrueTheKiller/Choose-your-own-adventure-v-0/README.md

 part of the menu.

-Alternative installation: For those who don't want to use the previous installation method the alternative requires some know-how when it comes to Java.
-The easiest way that I know of to install this is to find a program that will run java (an IDE) and paste all of the code in there in separate documents with the same names I have given them.
+Alternative installation: For those who don't want to use the previous installation method the anternative requires some know-how when it comes to Java.
+The easiest way that I know of to install this is to find a program that will run java (an IDE) and paste all of the code in there in seperate documents with the same names I have given them.
 Java is picky so you will have to make sure that all of the names are exactly correct.
 This file specifically doesn't need to be in the program.
 The names of all required files in this program are as follows: